-- 1. The church (1): the nature of the church - 2.
-The church (2): God's calling of the church - 3.
-The church (3): the fellowship of the church - 4.
-The church (4): the continuity of the church - 5.
-The church (5): the church and the denominations - 6.
-Christian worship - 7.
-The Lord's Supper - 8.
-Baptism - 9.
-The ministry - 10.
-False ministries
+The Church Content Core Unit.
+The Church (Doctrine 3) focuses on 1.
+The church (1): the nature of the church the doctrine of the Church along with some 2.
+The church (2): God's calling of the church aspects of worship.
+The overarching theme is 3.
+The church (3): the fellowship of the church the place of the church in the purposes of God.
+4. The church (4): the continuity of the church This leads to discussions of both the 5.
+The church (5): the church and the denominations fundamental nature of the church along with 6.
+Christian worship discussions of fellowship in the church and the 7.
+The Lord's Supper continuity of the church.
+The aspects of 8.
+Baptism worship of particular relevance to these 9.
+The ministry discussions are the Lord's Supper and Baptism.
+10. False ministries